 Type System

-Cure has a bidirectional type system with refinement types verified at compile time by the Z3 SMT solver.
-Types are checked statically – no runtime type tags, no casts.
+Cure has a bidirectional type system with refinement types verified at compile time by the Z3 SMT solver and a compact dependent-type core: Sigma and Pi types, propositional equality, implicit arguments, holes, and totality classification.
+Types are checked statically -- no runtime type tags, no casts.

 Bidirectional type checking